M17-Project/M17_spec/docs/physical_layer.rst

 encoded using Golay (24, 12) code.
 This produces 96 encoded LICH bits of type 2.

-164 FN, payload and CRC bits are convolutionally encoded in a manner analogous to that of the link setup frame.
-A total of 168 bits is being encoded resulting in 336 type 2 bits.
+FN, payload and CRC is 160 bits which are convolutionally encoded in a manner analogous to that of the link setup frame.
+A total of 164 bits is being encoded resulting in 328 type 2 bits.
 These bits are punctured to generate 272 type 3 bits.

 96 type 2 bits of LICH are concatenated with 272 type 3 bits and